-I will never forget the day my then three year old daughter proudly declared “I love myself!”
-In that moment I was proud of my daughter’s confidence, yet terrified for the outside influences that would eventually challenge her mindset and potentially affect her confidence.
+I will never forget the day my then three-year-old daughter proudly declared “I love myself!”
+At that moment I was proud of my daughter’s confidence, yet terrified for the outside influences that would eventually challenge her mindset and potentially affect her confidence.

 One way you can combat negative self-talk and encourage children to make those childhood dreams become reality is through daily positive affirmations for kids.
 I believe in the power of affirmations and just like with adults, they can have a positive impact on children.

 Your kids may struggle with body image, confidence, school, or patience.
 They may give up or get frustrated easily.
 Heck, most adults are challenged with these same negative thoughts!
 I wish I was given the tools to work on my mindset from an early age.
 Now, I have the opportunity to influence my children with positive daily habits.

 While I don’t have a magic wand or a secret sauce, I do want to show you how daily affirmations can truly change the way your kids think and experience life.

 *This post may contain affiliate links.
 As an Amazon affiliate I earn from qualifying purchases.

 Affirmations are statements that you say over and over and over again until they penetrate into your subconscious mind.
 They reprogram your mind to shut the negativity out and let positivity in.
 Affirmations for children can reduce anxiety, encourage creative thinking, inspire a growth mindset, improve their well-being and boost self-esteem.

 There is no specific affirmation that is best, but I’ve included some of my favorites below.
 The best affirmations are those that inspire and encourage your kids.

 When choosing affirmations stick to the following guidelines:

 - Use the present tense as if you have already achieved your goal.